ConnorStoneAstro/ConnorStoneAstro/README.md

 # Hi There 👋 I'm Connor Stone, Ph.D.

 I do research software development and statistics for astronomical applications.
-I especially like to work in astronomical image processing where squeezing out the most signal/precision/accuracy is critical to get science done!
+I like to work in astronomical data processing where squeezing out the most signal/precision/accuracy is critical to get science done!
 Lately I have been involved in projects where we use GPU acceleration and automatic differentiation to make powerful Bayesian analysis techniques possible.
 Check out the pinned repos below.

 ## Research Software